 Sophie Nguyen Architects is a RIBA Chartered practice dedicated to designing spaces that are beautiful, spacious and noble, no matter how small or complex they are.

-We are interested in urbanism and housing projects that create desirable places to live in.
-Our aim is to create engaging buildings that are born of their purpose, their context and their constraints.
+We are interested in creating desirable places to live in, that are born of their purpose, their context and their constraints.

-Our design process depends on communication; we listen and learn in order to determine the fundamentals driving a project, and evolve our response.
+Our design process depends on communication; we listen and learn in order to determine the fundamentals driving your project, and evolve our response.

-We thrive on collaborative relationships working with a range of technical consultants for each project such as Quantity Surveyors, Structural and Environmental Engineers.
+We thrive on collaborative relationships working with a range of expert consultants for each project.

 Sophie is a RIBA Chartered and ARB Registered Architect.
 She qualified in Paris and worked at Ibos & Vitart Architects where she was Project Architect for the ‘Palais des Beaux-Arts’ in Lille, which won the Building of the Year award in 1997.

 Following her 5 years experience at the practice, Sophie worked with Arup Consulting Engineers on several infrastructure projects including a proposal for a Landmark Tower for the Olympic Park in London and several case studies proposing a modular volumetric construction system, MoVoCoSy, to build high quality housing at low cost.

 Sophie set up her company in 2003 becoming a limited company in 2009.
 Sophie’s experience of working on private houses in London and Paris has given her an understanding of the opportunities confined spaces can offer.
 Her conviction is that space is a luxury and should be maximized.

 Sophie was a panel member of the Architects Advisory Panel for the Royal Borough of Kensington and Chelsea for 5 years.
 She was also invited by the Borough Planning office to participate in a discussion on the future direction for the design policies of the Borough, and to join the Borough jury for their 2008 Environmental awards.

 Mentor at University of Westminster